enkidevs/curriculum/comp-sci/data-structures-and-algorithms/intro-data-structures/the-array-data-structure.md

 ---
 ## Revision

-An array that has its size declared up-front it's called
+An array that has its size declared up-front is called

 ???